-As you can see, Security Essentials 2010 does its best to try and trick you into thinking that your computer has a security problem, when in fact it is the actual infection.
-Therefore, please do not purchase this program for any reason.
+As you can see, Security Essentials 2011 does its best to scare you into thinking that your computer has a security problem so that you will purchase the program.

 Without a doubt, this program was created to scare you into thinking you are infected so that you will be scammed into purchasing the program.
-With that said, you should definitely not purchase it, and if you have, you should contact your credit card company and dispute the charges stating that the program is a scam.
-Finally, to remove Security Essentials 2010 and any related malware please use the removal guide below to remove it for free.
+With that said, you should definitely not purchase it, and if you have, you should contact your credit card company and dispute the charges stating that the program is a computer infection.
+Finally, to remove Security Essentials 2011 and any related malware please use the removal guide below.

 Self Help Guide

 If you are uncomfortable making changes to your computer or following these steps, do not worry!
 Instead you can get free one-on-one help by asking in the forums.

 - Print out these instructions as we may need to close every window that is

 open later in the fix.

 - It is possible that the infection you are trying to remove will not allow